Mathématique: Chapter 3

 They eyed one another, coming to a wordless understanding.

-He’d already taught himself a damn language.
+He’d already taught himself a bloody language.

 He sighed.